Lesson 7 – Redemption

 The Death of Jesus on the Cross

-At about the ninth hour – three o’clock in the afternoon – a cry rang out, deep and piercing, resounding throughout the land.
-Jesus cried out to His Father, from whom He had become, as it were, an object of horror, having taken upon Himself all our sins in order to atone for them:
+About the ninth hour –three o’clock in the afternoon– a cry rang out, deep and heartrending, echoing across all of Calvary.
+Jesus cried out to His Father, before whom He had become as an object of horror, for He had taken upon Himself all our sins to atone for them:

-Then our Savior declared that He had fulfilled His mission on earth: “It is finished.”
+Then our Savior declared that He had accomplished His mission on earth:

-The centurion, struck by such peace in the midst of such extreme suffering, was moved by grace and exclaimed: “Truly, this Man is the Son of God.”
+The centurion, struck by such peace in the midst of such extreme suffering, was touched by grace and exclaimed, “Truly this Man was the Son of God.”

 A Father Sacrifices What Is Most Dear to Him